Rovers to the Martian moon & rockets like SpaceX: This is what Germany is now planning with Japan – Image: Xpert.Digital

 Successful missions as a foundation

-An outstanding example of successful German-Japanese cooperation is the Hayabusa2 asteroid mission.
-The Lander Mascot (Mobile Asteroid Surface Scout) developed by the DLR and the French space agency CNES was successfully discontinued on the asteroid Ryugu and provided important scientific knowledge.
+A prime example of successful German-Japanese cooperation is the Hayabusa2 asteroid mission.
+The MASCOT (Mobile Asteroid surface SCOuT) lander, developed by the German Aerospace Center (DLR) and the French space agency CNES, was successfully deployed on the asteroid Ryugu and delivered important scientific findings.

-Mascot, a compact lander with the dimensions 29.5 x 27.5 cm and a mass of 9.8 kg, was equipped with four scientific instruments to examine geology, mineralogy and thermal properties of the asteroid.
-The mission impressively demonstrated the technological competence and successful project management of both partners.
+MASCOT, a compact lander measuring 29.5 x 27.5 x 19.5 cm and weighing 9.8 kg, was equipped with four scientific instruments to investigate the geology, mineralogy, and thermal properties of the asteroid.
+The mission impressively demonstrated the technological expertise and successful project management of both partners.

-The ESA mission Earthcare, which started in May 2024, represents another significant cooperation project between Germany and Japan.
-The climate satellite, which was developed by the ESA in cooperation with the Japanese space agency Jaxa, is intended to provide revolutionary data on weather and climate research.
+The ESA mission EarthCARE, launched in May 2024, represents another significant cooperation project between Germany and Japan.
+The climate satellite, developed by ESA in collaboration with the Japanese space agency JAXA, is expected to provide revolutionary data for weather and climate research.

-With its highly developed instruments, Earthcare measures the density and the water content of clouds and examines the influence of clouds, sunlight and aerosols on the earth's atmosphere.
-For the first time, the mission enables a 3D model of the atmosphere in the entire height profile.
+With its highly advanced instruments, EarthCARE measures the density and water content of clouds and investigates the influence of clouds, solar radiation, and aerosols on the Earth's atmosphere.
+For the first time, the mission enables the creation of a 3D model of the atmosphere across its entire altitude profile.

 Suitable for: